 A tour of Sigiriya is incomplete without visiting Pidurangala.

 Pidurangala Rock sits in the shadow of Sigiriya Rock but are two halves of the same history.
 Most reasonably fit people could climb both in the same day, and why wouldn’t you?
 If you are chasing sunrise or sunset, Pidurangala offers unobstructed views.
 Our biggest takeaway was just how crowded Sigiriya gets.
 Plan your visit around the crowds at Sigiriya because Pidurangala will relatively uncrowded even during peak hours.
 Sometimes, having company at Pidurangala isn’t a bad thing.
 Watching a group descending from the summit is the best way to find the route up.

-The panoramic views from the top of Pidurangala make it worth the entrance cost.
-Two thousand years of history that complements and completes the Sigiriya story makes it that much more enticing.
-It just might be the best $3 you could spend in Sri Lanka.
+The panoramic views from the top of Pidurangala alone are worth the admission price.
+Pidurangala Rock’s two-thousand years of history complements and completes the Sigiriya story.
+We are definitely putting it into our best of Sri Lanka guide.

 We are excited to share our journey with you

 Subscribe to receive our latest posts by email